Visa & Health Insurance

 - Proof of Accommodation – ask a dormitory manager (if living at the dormitories)

-- Graduates who lose the student status must leave the country or apply for a new visa/ residence permit
+- Graduates, who lose the student status, must leave the country or apply for a new purpose of legal stay before the current permit expires (i.e. employee card, seeking employment, immigration)

-- The biometrical card must be returned to the Immigration Office of the Ministry of the Interior
+- The biometrical card must be returned to the Department of Asylum and Migration Policy of the Ministry of the Interior.